srivastavcodes/scripting-language-interpreter/README.md

-# Interpreter-in-Go
+# Flint

-This repository contains my implementation of an interpreter for a programming language as I follow the book *Writing an Interpreter in Go* by Thorsten Ball.
-The project involves building a lexer, parser, and evaluator for a simple language.
+This repository contains my implementation of an interpreter and compiler for a programming language as I follow the book *Interpreter and Compiler in Go* by Thorsten Ball.

 ## Project Overview

-This project is an interpreter for the Monkey programming language.
+This project is an implementation for the custom programming language.
 The implementation consists of several key components:

-* **Lexical Analysis (Lexer)**: Breaks the input source code into tokens.
+- **Lexical Analysis (Lexer)**: Breaks the input source code into tokens.
-* **Parsing**: Converts the tokens into an Abstract Syntax Tree (AST).
+- **Parsing**: Converts the tokens into an Abstract Syntax Tree (AST).
-* **Evaluation**: Interprets and executes the AST.
+- **Evaluation**: Interprets and executes the AST.
+- **ByteCode Compilation**: *Implementation in progress*
+- **Virtual Machine**: *Implementation in progress*

 ## Directory Structure

 *subject to change*

 ```
 ├── ast/        # Abstract Syntax Tree implementation
 ├── evaluator/  # Code for evaluating the AST